 The investment in Korek Telecom has been classified as an investment in an associate as the Group exercises significant influence over financial and operating policies of Korek Telecom.
 As this associate is held as part of Venture Capital Organization's investment portfolio, it is carried in the consolidated statement of financial position at fair value.
-This treatment is permitted by IAS 28 "Investment in Associates" which allows investments held by Venture Capital Organisations to be accounted for at fair value through profit and loss in accordance with IAS 39, with changes in fair value recognised in the consolidated statement of income in the period of change.
-The Group's management was unable to determine the fair value of this investment as at 31 December 2014 due to the certain inherent uncertainties and accordingly the investment is carried at its fair value as at 31 December 2013 of US Dollars 359 Million equivalent to KD 105,148 thousand (2013: KD 101,401 thousand).
+This treatment is permitted by IAS 28 "Investment in Associates and Joint Ventures" which allows investments held by Venture Capital Organisations to be accounted for at fair value through profit and loss in accordance with IAS 39, with changes in fair value recognised in the consolidated statement of income in the period of change.
+The Group's management was unable to determine the fair value of this investment as at 31 December 2015 and 31 December 2014 due to the certain inherent uncertainties and accordingly the investment is carried at its fair value as at 31 December 2013 of US Dollars 359 Million equivalent to KD 108,921 thousand (2014: KD 105,148 thousand).

-As at 31 December 2014, interest bearing loan provided by the Group to Korek Telecom amounted to KD 29,289 thousand (2013: KD 28,246 thousand) (Note 28).
+As at 31 December 2015, interest bearing loan provided by the Group to Korek Telecom amounted to KD 35,258 thousand (2014: KD 31,109 thousand) (Note 27) for which the Group management is unable to determine the recoverability.